megaconfidence/confidence.sh/content/books/competing-against-luck/index.md

 Customers don't want to buy a quarter-inch drill; they want quarter-inch hole.
 They don’t buy products or services; they "hire" them to do a job, and carefully understanding customers jobs leads to innovation success.
 This book was really insightful for me, and you'll enjoy reading it took if you own a business or run a startup.

-I took these interesting notes from this book:
+I took some interesting notes from this book:

 - Predicting innovation becomes more feasible when one comprehends the influencing factors behind consumers' choices.
 - If a company lacks an understanding of why a customer selects its product in specific situations, or opts for alternatives in different circumstances, its customer data is unlikely to contribute to innovative solutions.